Inverting the signature of a path: Introduction

+\begin{rmk} A precise statement of this main result, including the value of the constant $C$, can be found in Theorem \ref{th:main} for $d=2$ and in Theorem \ref{th:multi} for higher dimensions.
+The definition of $\eta_{k}$ is in \eqref{eq:eta} for $d=2$ and in \eqref{eq:eta_multi} for general $d$.
+As for the decay of $\eta_{k}$, if $\gamma \in \cC^{1,\alpha}$ for some $\alpha \in (0,1]$, then $\eta_{k} = \oO (k^{-\frac{\alpha^{2}}{2}})$ (see \eqref{eq:eta} and Remark \ref{rm:eta} for more details about the rate).
+But we expect that both this error bound and the level of truncation $|w| \sim k^{3} \log k$ in the signature can be improved. \end{rmk}

+\begin{rmk} Although many arguments below made an explicit use of the continuity of $\dot{\gamma}$, we expect most of them still hold (with a different proportionality constant) if $\dot{\gamma}$ is piecewise continuous, and its discontinuities have jumps less than $\pi$.
+The only statement that essentially relies on the continuity of $\dot{\gamma}$ is the existence of the word $w^{*}$ with certain non-degeneracy properties (in Theorem \ref{th:concentration}).
+This word is used in the symmetrization procedure (see Section \ref{sec:symmetrization}) mainly for technical convenience -- one would not have the closed form expression \eqref{eq:expression_symmetrized_sig} for symmetrized signatures without the use of the word to separate blocks in symmetrization.
+It will be very interesting, and also convenient for practice, if one could prove the validity and stability of the symmetrization procedure without using this word to separate blocks.
+This would give an inversion scheme for piecewise $\cC^{1}$ paths and possibly all finite length paths.

+On the other hand, however, our procedure does make an essential use of the finite length nature of $\gamma$.
+Any extension of the procedure to rough path together with detailed quantitative characterization of its stability would require new ingredients. \end{rmk}

-Finally, since there is be no essential difference between two and higher dimensions, for notational simplicity, we will focus on the two dimensional case only.
-Section \ref{sec:higher_dimensions} explains how the procedure extends to higher dimensions.
+We now briefly explain the main steps in the construction of such a piecewise linear path.
+Since there is no essential difference between dimension $2$ and higher, we will mainly focus on the $2$-dimensional case, and give a description of the procedure in higher dimensions with a brief explanation in Section \ref{sec:higher_dimensions}.